 What Is a Zero Balance Account (ZBA)?

 A zero balance account (ZBA) is a checking account that always has a balance of $0.
-Zero balance accounts are always connected to a main account.
-Also known as a concentration account.
-This streamlines processing and transfers funds as needed into the zero balance account.
+Zero balance accounts are always connected to a main account, which is also known as a concentration account.
+This streamlines processing and transfers funds as needed into the ZBA.

-The master account offers a consolidated location for managing the finances of an organization.
-Money is sent from the master account in the precise quantity needed whenever funds are needed in the ZBA checking account to cover a charge or transaction.
+The master account offers a consolidated location for managing an organization’s finances.
+When funds are needed to cover a charge or transaction, money is sent from the master account to cover the exact cost.
 An employee doesn’t need to perform this manually because the procedure is entirely automated.

 The precise amount is transferred from the primary account to the ZBA account each time a payment is posted to a ZBA.
 The money is transferred back to the primary account if the ZBA ends the day with a positive balance.